JAG-GW/GwAu3/API/SmartCast/SMARTCAST_DOCUMENTATION.md

 ### What is SmartCast?

 **SmartCast** is an intelligent combat automation system for Guild Wars.
 It automatically manages:
-- ✅ Optimal targeting for each skill
+- Optimal targeting for each skill
-- ✅ Skill usage conditions
+- Skill usage conditions
-- ✅ Resource management (energy, adrenaline, health)
+- Resource management (energy, adrenaline, health)
-- ✅ Combos and skill chains
+- Combos and skill chains
-- ✅ Form changes (Ursan, Raven, Volfen)
+- Form changes (Ursan, Raven, Volfen)
-- ✅ Intelligent auto-attacks
+- Intelligent auto-attacks
-- ✅ Weapon set switching
+- Weapon set switching

 ### Weapon Set Switching

-The SmartCast system integrates an **automatic weapon set switching** feature currently under implementation.
-This feature will allow:
+The SmartCast system integrates an **automatic weapon set switching** feature.
+This feature allows:

 - **Automatic weapon switching** based on the skill being used
 - **Weapon set adaptation** according to skill modifiers (attribute, profession, type)